OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 .. avembed:: Exercises/Blockchain/EthereumState.html ka
     :long_name: Ethereum State Quiz

+.. _`smart contract`:

 Smart Contract Refresher
 ~~~~~~~~~~~~~~~~~~~~~~~~

 There are two types of accounts designated addresses on the blockchain: Externally Owned Accounts
-that most people own to send and receive ETH, and Contract Accounts which contain a smart contract.
+that most people own to send and receive ETH, and Contract Accounts which contain a smart contract
+compiled down into bytecode.
+Both of these accounts are given addresses, can receive, hold, and send
+ETH and `fungible tokens`_, and can interact with smart contracts.
 Smart contracts are written in special-purpose
 programming langauges, one popular language one being Solidity.
 Here is an example Solidity code snippet.

 .. image:: https://arpitmathur.files.wordpress.com/2018/04/solidity.png

-As you might infer, these contracts are highly customizable and are the building blocks
-for more advanced parts of blockchains.
-Developers can assign whatever they want to
-exist inside a smart contract, which allows for many different applications.
+This code snippet is a simple smart contract with a function that lets a user set a local variable and retrieve it.
+It can be thought of as a storage, hence the contract name, "SimpleStorage".

+A developer can put whatever data and functions they desire inside of a smart contract.
+Once a smart
+contract is put onto the blockchain, functions are able to be called through third-party
+software.
+If these functions change data within the smart contract, they will change the blockchain's state and are
+considered transactions.
+In the image, calling the function "set" would be considered a transaction since
+it changes data within the smart contract.
+Calling "get", however, would not be since it only reads data.

+Since smart contracts are so customizable, multiple different applications of them have
+arisen.
 For example, the most common use of smart contracts is to represent a non-fungible token(NFT).
-On the blockchain, a smart contract representing a NFT would hold some metadata such as
+A smart contract representing a NFT would hold some metadata such as name, image/gif/video url
-name, image/gif/video url to represent the NFT, address that possesses
-ownership of that NFT, and more.
+to represent the NFT, address that possesses ownership of that NFT, and more.
 When someone purchases the NFT, a function would be called
 to transfer ownership of the NFT to the new address.
+This will change data inside the
+smart contract, so it is considered a transaction.

+.. _`fungible tokens`:

 Smart contracts are also how fungible tokens get built on a blockchain.
 A fungible token is
 the opposite of a NFT -- meaning that every token is the same.
 This is what Ethereum, or Bitcoin, or
 any other coin on a blockchain is.
+You are able to trade one coin for another, as they all have the same value.
 A smart contract representing a coin would have metadata such as
-the total supply of the coin, the coin's symbol, if the minting is finished, etc. It would also a function to transfer coins
+the total supply of the coin, the coin's symbol, if the minting is finished, etc. It would also have a function to transfer coins
 between addresses, and these addresses are either the same as Ethereum addresses or a mapping
 of an Ethereum address.
 Some of these coins include $USDT (Tether), $SHIB (Shiba Inu), $USDC (USD Coin),
 $UNI (Uniswap), and more.
 You can take a look at all coins built on top of blockchains here: https://coinmarketcap.com/tokens/views/all/

+.. _`block is committed`:

 What does the EVM do?
 ~~~~~~~~~~~~~~~~~~~~~

-Every Ethereum node runs a copy of the EVM.
+Before we get started, let me define an Ethereum node.
+A node is a computer running an instance of the EVM that someone has set up to verify all transactions in each block.
+This means the node will ensure no requests are malformed, all accounts are valid, etc.
+So what's the difference between a node and a miner?
+Well, all miners are nodes, but a node is not a miner.
+Miners have the ability to validate blocks as a whole through the proof-of-work consensus algorithm, while nodes cannot.

+Once a transaction is made anywhere on the Ethereum network, it will be sent to a node.
+That node will broadcast this transaction to all other nodes, and it will be added to every nodes' list of pending transactions.
-In the EVM, every pending transaction will get added to each node's local mempool; a list of all transaction requests that haven't been committed to a block yet.
-At some point in time, a single mining node will collect a few dozen to a few hundred of these transactions into a potential block, in a way that maximizes the gas_ fees.
-Then, the mining node will verify each transaction, execute its bytecode to perform the transaction on their local version of the EVM, then collect the transaction's gas fee.
-Finally, the mining node will begin the Proof-of-Work process to produce a certificate that shows the block is valid.
-Once completed by a miner, that miner will broadcast the new block, the certificate, and a checksum of the new EVM state to all other nodes.
-Then, every other node will follow the same steps and approve all transactions in the block.
-Once this is complete, the new block is chained onto the blockchain, and the EVM's state transitions to include this block.
+This is called the nodes' mempool: a list of all transaction requests that haven't been committed to a block yet.
+At some point in time, a single miner will collect a few dozen to a few hundred of these transactions from its local mempool into a potential block, in a way that maximizes the gas_ fees attached to each transaction.
+Then, the miner will verify each transaction, execute its bytecode to perform the transaction on their local version of the EVM, then collect the transaction's gas fee.
+Finally, the miner will begin the proof-of-work process to produce a certificate that shows the block is valid.
+Once completed by the miner, that miner will broadcast the new block, the certificate, and a checksum of the new EVM state to all other nodes.
+Then, every other node will validate the proof-of-work certificate and re-approve all transactions in the block.
+Once this is complete, all nodes will have their giant data structure holding Ethereum's state to update to include this new block.
+Finally, the block will be chained onto the blockchain and the global state of Ethereum will transition to include the new block.

 .. _gas: